NVIDIA/NeMo/docs/sources/source/nlp/punctuation.rst

 Inference
 ---------

-To see how the model performs, let's run inference for a few samples.
+To see how the model performs, let's run inference on a few samples.
 We need to define a data layer for inference the same way we created data layers for training and evaluation.

 .. code-block:: python